sammckenna1986/lets-bake/README.md

 ### Media
 The photos used in this site were obtained from ...
 ### Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project